 A small hotel that only offers budget rooms.
 All rooms have their own bathroom.
 The bar has the coolest touch of all the hotels in Amsterdam Red Light District: A wooden floor taken from a 17th century ship of Holland’s highest regarded war hero: Admiral de Ruyter.

-Offers both hotel rooms and dormitories filled with single beds.
+It offers both rooms and dormitories filled with single beds.
 Some rooms have shared bathrooms others have their own.
-Hotel 33 is Located at the heart of the Red Light District.
+Hotel 83 is located on the Oudezijds Achterburgwal which is also known as the famous canal in the Red Light District.